 Wordtracker is an old favorite.
-Much of their additional information is grayed out if you use their free tool, and you can only use it once without registering for a free account.
-Wordtracker gave us the highest proportion of useless terms for this particular search.
+They offer some additional data and filters that could help narrow the options.
+Much of their additional information is grayed out if you use their free tool, and you can only use it a few times without registering for a free trial or subscribing.

 One thing that bothered me a bit, especially with the tools that limit access for their free versions, is the number of geographic variations they included.
-If I can’t think up “church pews Oklahoma” for my client who sells church pews in Oklahoma, I probably need more than a keyword suggestion tool.
+If I can’t think up “pemf therapy Vancouver” for a client who sells pemf therapy in Vancouver, I probably need more than a keyword suggestion tool.
 Tools like this should automatically ignore those options.

-Bottom line for this search, at least, is that Google Adwords Keyword Suggestion Tool continues to be the most useful, with Keywordtool.com as runner up for its speed and simplicity when you don’t care about search volume or competition.
-Ubersuggest, maybe, because it’s sort of fun.
+Bottom line for this search, at least, is that Google Adwords Keyword Suggestion Tool continues to be the most useful, with Ubersuggest as runner up.
 Otherwise, it’s hard to see any reason to go with paid tools, and hard to see the value of their free versions.